 You cannot build a palisade longer than a pre-existing Ditch/Moat (though you can extend the ditch/moat at the same time to match).

 11.3.5Wooden towers

-Wooden towers are 20' high and can operate with Palisade or any stone wall.
+Wooden towers are 20' high and can operate with Palisade or stone walls.

 Requires Eng 5 and each tower requires 200 logs installed at 2/person.